UCLAMAEThreads/MAE150A/README.md

 1. Open a terminal from jupyter.

 2. In the terminal, navigate to the directory in which jupyter is based.
+For example, on jupyter.idre.ucla.edu, you would type "cd work" to move to the "work" directory.

 3. Type "git clone https://github.com/jdeldre/MAE150A.git".
 This will create a new directory called "MAE150A"